GermanHydrogen/Registration-Bot/README.md

 # Registration-Bot
 A simple Discord Bot for managing registrations to events for your community.
+It's using the discord.py package by Rapptz.

 # Deutsch